barakugav/blosc-rs/blosc-rs/README.md

 Rust bindings for blosc - a blocking, shuffling and lossless compression library.

 Provide a safe interface to the [blosc](https://github.com/Blosc/c-blosc) library.
-The crate has zero dependencies.
+The crate has zero runtime dependencies.

 ### Getting Started